aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/convert-page-range-to-pdf/_index.md

 ## Import Packages

-In your Java project, import the necessary classes for working with OneNote and PDF conversion:
+The following imports bring in the core Aspose.Note classes needed for loading a OneNote document and configuring PDF export options.

 ```java
 import java.io.IOException;